NegDL: Privacy-Preserving Deep Learning Based on Negative Database: Experiments

 \subsection{Comparison}

-In this part, we compare NegDL with the method for privacy-preserving deep learning based on differential privacy proposed by Abadi et al. [17].
-In [17], they used PCA projection to reduce the input data to 60 dimensions, and finally they achieved the testing accuracy 90\%, 95\%, and 97\% for different levels of privacy protection on MNIST.
+In this part, we compare NegDL with the method for privacy-preserving deep learning based on differential privacy proposed by Abadi et al. [12].

+In [12], they achieved the purpose of privacy preserving by adding noise to the gradient, we cannot directly calculate the SSIM and PSNR for it, so we use accuracy as an indicator to compare the two methods.
+Specifically, they used PCA projection to reduce the input data to 60 dimensions, and finally they achieved the testing accuracy 90\%, 95\%, and 97\% for different levels of privacy protection on MNIST.
 Similarly, we conducted experiments using the same neural network model.
 To be fair, we took three groups of parameters with the \textit{Q}$_{1}$, \textit{Q}$_{6}$, and \textit{Q}$_{12}$ accuracy respectively for comparison.
-The results in Table 5 show that NegDL could achieve better accuracy than [17] with three typical parameter settings.
-Moreover, NegDL gets an accuracy of 98.46\% with \textit{Q}$_{12}$, which is very close to the accuracy of the model without privacy protection.

-For Cifar-10, Abadi et al. [17] also obtained three results (67\%, 70\%, 73\%) by adding large, medium and small noises, respectively, and they are shown in Table 5.
-The model without privacy protection could achieve an accuracy of 80\% after 250 epochs of training with the architecture used in [17].
-In our experiment, similarly, we present the results of NegDL with \textit{Q}$_{1}$, \textit{Q}$_{6}$, and \textit{Q}$_{12}$ parameter settings in Table 5.
-It is shown that NegDL achieves more than 5\% improvement on accuracy compared to the method of [17] when \textit{Q}$_{12}$ parameters is used.
+The results in Table 4 show that NegDL could achieve better accuracy than [12] with three typical parameter settings.
+Moreover, NegDL gets an accuracy of 98.46\% with \textit{Q}$_{12}$, which is very close to the accuracy of the original model (without privacy protection).
+For CIFAR-10, Abadi et al. [12] also obtained three results (67\%, 70\%, 73\%) by adding large, medium and small noises, respectively, and they are shown in Table 4.
+The original model could achieve an accuracy of 80\% after 250 epochs of training with the architecture used in [12].
+In our experiment, similarly, we present the results of NegDL with \textit{Q}$_{1}$, \textit{Q}$_{6}$, and \textit{Q}$_{12}$ parameter settings in Table 2.
+It is shown that NegDL achieves more than 5\% improvement on accuracy compared to the method of [12] when \textit{Q}$_{12}$ parameters is used.
 However, when the \textit{Q}$_{1}$ parameters are used, the accuracy decreases from 67\% to 61\%, and the reason might be the great precision loss on high-order bits as \textit{q}$_{2}$ ${\cdots}$ \textit{q}$_{7}$ are set to be 0.1 and large noises are produced on high-order bits.
+The experimental results show that our method is comparable to this method.

-It is worth mentioning that NegDL can also achieve different accuracy by changing the parameters \textit{p} and \textit{Q} in the \textit{QK}-hidden algorithm, and users could choose proper parameter settings according to their requirements in real-world applications.
-Generally, the setting of \textit{p} and \textit{Q} corresponding to a larger |\textit{P}$_{\textit{diff}}$ – 0.5| usually results in a better accuracy and vice versa.
+It is worth mentioning that NegDL can also achieve different accuracy by changing the parameters \textit{p} and \textit{q} in the \textit{QK}-hidden algorithm, and users could choose proper parameter settings according to their requirements in real-world applications.
+Generally, the setting of \textit{p} and \textit{q} corresponding to a larger |\textit{P}$_{\textit{diff}}$ – 0.5| usually results in a better accuracy and vice versa.